LaBoots2772/gradchallenge/README.md

 # graduationChallenge
-This is a Golf Game I made for my graduation challenge using HTML, JS, and Phaser (Game Engine).
+A browser-based golf game I made for my HS senior project using HTML, JS, and Phaser (Game Engine).